-The word “atherosclerosis” comes from the Greek words “athero,” which means paste, and “sclerosis,” which means hardness.
+The word “atherosclerosis” comes from the Greek words “athero”(“paste”) and “sclerosis” (“hardness”).
 This is why the condition is also called “hardening of the arteries.”

-Dr. Howard Weintraub, cardiologist at NYU Langone Medical Center, says that once you’re diagnosed with atherosclerosis, the most you can do is make the disease less dangerous.
-He also explains that “in the studies that have been done so far, the amount of reduction in plaque buildup that’s seen over the course of a year or two is measured in a 100th of a millimeter.”
+He also explains that “in the studies that have been done so far, the amount of reduction in plaque buildup that’s seen over the course of 1 or 2 years is measured in a 100th of a millimeter.”

-Statins are the most effective and commonly used cholesterol-lowering drugs in the United States.
-They work by blocking the substance in your liver that the body uses to make low-density lipoprotein (LDL), or bad cholesterol.
+Statins are the most effective and commonly used cholesterol-lowering medications in the United States.
+They work by blocking the protein in your liver that the body uses to make low-density lipoprotein (LDL), or bad cholesterol.

 There are seven commonly prescribed statins available in the United States: